Information for students

 Additional English language and mathematics requirements

 Professional bodies in engineering

 Continuing professional education

 The faculty prides itself on its high level of engagement with the engineering and IT professions locally and internationally, by offering short courses and consulting expertise to the local community, and internationally through its courses offered in Hong Kong and Shanghai, a significant local international student population and a robust student exchange program.
-FEIT is also the leading research faculty at UTS, with a diverse range of research being undertaken in matrix across the faculty's 12 research centres (including one institute) and five academic schools.
+FEIT is also the leading research faculty at UTS, with a diverse range of research being undertaken in matrix across the faculty's schools, research centres and institutes.

 - School of Civil and Environmental Engineering